alexharri/website/posts/canvas-to-ascii.md

 \left[\, \begin{matrix} 1.00 \\ 0.66 \end{matrix} \,\right]
 \end{gathered}$$</p>

-I'll call these vectors, sampled from the image that we're rendering as ASCII, "sampling vectors".
-A sampling vector is calculated for each cell in the grid.
+From now on, instead of using the term "lookup vectors", I'll call these vectors, sampled from the image that we're rendering as ASCII, _sampling vectors_.
+One sampling vector is calculated for each cell in the grid.

 Anyway, we can use these sampling vectors to find the best matching ASCII character.
 Let's see what that looks like on our 2D plot -- I'll label the sampling vectors (from left to right) C0, C1 and C2: